droonga/droonga.org/reference/commands/search/index.md

 ##### Paging of sorted results {#query-sortBy-hash}

-Paging conditions can be specified as a part of the hash of the sort condition, like:
+Paging conditions can be specified as a part of a sort condition hash, like:

     {
       "keys"   : [<Sort columns>],